 WDGT Steering Committee

 Judy Bentley is South Seattle College emeritus faculty and a Pacific Northwest historian.
-She taught composition, literature, and Pacific Northwest History for more than 20 years at South Seattle College, which included a history of the Duwamish River.
+She taught composition, literature, and Pacific Northwest History for more than 20 years at the college, which included a history of the Duwamish River.
 In association with the Delridge Neighborhoods Development Association, she conducted an oral history project about the history of Delridge.
 She is also an avid hiker who has authored Hiking Washington’s History and Walking Washington’s History: Ten Cities, both published by the University of Washington Press.

-Joanna Florer is Environmental scientist with over 15 years experience specializing in evaluating risk and toxicity associated with cleanup and restoration projects.
-She currently works for the Port of Seattle overseeing the cleanup of the Lower Duwamish Waterway (LDW).
-She is also a mentor and board member for Women In Environment (WIE).
-She is a South Seattle College alumni and West Seattle resident for nearly 30 years.
+Joanna Florer is an Environmental scientist with over 20 years experience specializing in evaluating risk and toxicity associated with cleanup and restoration projects.
+She currently works for the Port of Seattle on the cleanup of the Lower Duwamish Waterway (LDW).
+She is also a mentor for Women In Environment (WIE).
+She is a South Seattle College and Huxley College alumni and West Seattle resident for nearly 30 years.
+Joanna is also a member of the volunteer team conducting the water quality monitoring in Puget Creek.